Monday, 12 May 2008

 In this sense, the idea that Earth was created specifically by God for the purpose of his divine plan is in many ways ridiculous.
 Talk to any believer and more often as not they will recount to you just how significant our small planet really is, how is it the only planet that God has seen to grace with life.
 Looking beyond the fact we've yet to find hard evidence of sentient life in the Universe, taking this viewpoint when considering the Universe at large takes a mind-bogglingly rejection of basic facts.

 The amount of redundancy, according to Theists, is staggering on a scale that is difficult to communicate.
 Let's start out small; consider our own solar system.
 Arguments on the status of Pluto or other bodies as planets or not aside, it is clear to us that there are other planets currently orbiting our Sun.
 On clear nights at the right times of year with telescopes you can easily confirm this yourself, with both Venus and Mars clearly visible.
 However many planets there may be around our Sun, it is clear only one houses life at present; Earth.
 Currently there are theories that life may be present on Mars in certain underground caverns, and the icy waters of Io, one of the satellites of Jupiter, may prove fruitful.
 Even evidence of simple bacterial life was found in meteorites from Mars.
+When considering the necessary unique construction of our planet as sole benefactor to human life, one has to take a long think as to what possible purpose the other planets might serve in a Theistic world.
+Certainly they were never intended for us to live on, given their considerably hostile environments compared to our own.
+Their gravitational fields have no effect to us on Earth, and we never come close enough to their orbit for them to have any real significance.
+In short, the other planets in our solar system, as is the life that was once, and could still be present, on Mars, are redundant.

 Head out a bit further, to other stars in our galaxy.
 Our Sun is just one of many stars clumped together in a galaxy formation.
 The amount of stars in a single galaxy is difficult to give a precise number for, but estimates put it between two hundred billion and four hundred billion stars.
 Attempting to convey just how vast a number that is is difficult for humans, because we rarely have to deal with numbers so large.
 To put it into some kind of context, with the most conservative estimate possible of two hundred billion, if one were to count from one to this number, and each number took a second to say, it would take approximately six thousand, three hundred and thirty seven years to finish counting.
 While not every star in our galaxy would have planets, there is still the problem of what purpose the huge amount of other stars would serve given we get all of our needed heat and light from our Sun already.
 The approximate percentage redundancy of stars in our universe, if you consider our star to be the only significant one, is 99.99999999995%.